 My passions and expertise include the apparel industry’s social and environmental impact, sustainable fibers and textiles, and fashion history and culture.
 (The Council of Fashion Designers of America lists me as a sustainability resource, #nbd.)
 Biomaterials and the circular economy are my jam.

-I’ve also written about retail insights, climate change, astronomy, comic books, green design and architecture, waste management, wildlife science, Asian-American food, and the British royal family, and the psychology of trolls.
+I’ve also written about retail intelligence, climate change, astronomy, comic books, green architecture, waste management, wildlife science, spacesuit design, Asian-American food, the British royal family, and the psychology of trolls.

 Fun fact: The New York Times once quoted me as an expert on ethical pet ownership.